-When you travel around in South East Asia in countries Thailand, Cambodia, Vietnam, you can end up using alot of your money on ATM fees.
-It can cost you over 5 dollars per transaction (besides the amount your own local bank takes per transaction), but it is possible to reduce or even avoid the cost on your next trip to South East Asia, here is how to do it!.
+When you travel around in South East Asia in countries like Thailand, Cambodia and Vietnam, you can end up using alot of your money on ATM fees.
+It can cost you over 5 dollars per transaction (besides the amount your own local bank may take per transaction), but it is possible to reduce or even avoid the cost on your next trip to South East Asia, here is how to do it!.

-The research is based on data collected in Mid 2015 and I used a Danish visa credit card :
+The research is based on data collected in Mid 2015 and I used a Danish visa payment card :

 ATM fee in Vietnam:

 HSBC: Max withdrawal limit 5.6 mill.
 Fee 110.000 VND.